ssmi8/Fighting-for-Par/README.md

 ## The Surface Plane

-Once I was happy with my overall structure and layout of content for the website, I could start to think about the colour scheme and font selection, to ensure the website is easy to read and to clearly navigate and understand.
+Once I was happy with my overall structure and layout of content for the website, I could start to think about the colour scheme and font selection.
+This is to ensure the website is easy to read and clearly navigate.

-For the home page I wanted a clear header with navigation links, and also wanted a looping video to engage the user and allow the user to immediately know what the website was about.
+For the home page I wanted a clear header with navigation links.
+I also wanted a looping video to engage the user and allow the user to immediately know what the website was about.

 ## Features

 The site covers three pages.
-The home page (landing page) is the main page which covers the content and information about the website and it's purpose.
-The second page, the gallery, shows images of what joining the society could entail.
-Finally the last page, which is the sign up form, allows the user to joing the golf society.
+The home page (landing page) is the main page which covers the content and information about the website and its purpose.
+The second page (the gallery) shows images of what joining the society could entail.
+Finally, the last page (sign up form) allows the user to join the golf society.
-Future development of the Fighting for Par will lead to a much more expansive website covering forums, bookings and more interaction between members.
+Future development of the Fighting for Par will lead to a much more expansive website covering forums, bookings, and more interaction between members.

 ### Header & Navigation Bar

-* The header contains the logo "Fighting for Part" on the left side and the navigation links to the "Home" "Gallery and "Sign Up" pages.
+* The header contains the logo "Fighting for Par" on the left side and the navigation links to the "Home" "Gallery and "Sign Up" pages.
 * A line sits under the page the user is currently on, and if you hover over a link, a white line appears under the link.
-* Using flex desgin the navigation links move to the left, under the logo on smaller screens.
+* Using flex design the navigation links move to the left, under the logo on smaller screens.

 <img src="/assets/ux-files/header-screenshot.png" width="auto" height="auto">